airbop/airbop-client/README.md

 Once you’ve completed the required variable replacement you can build the project in the Package Explorer by selecting Run > Run As > Android Application.

+## Detailed Installation and Compilation Example

+If you are having troubles adding the project to eclipse, the following is a detailed exampled explaining how to get, compile, and install the AirBop-Client sample onto an Android device.
+This example is indented for Windows users however the main concepts can be translated onto other operating systems.
+This example assumes that you have a working knowledge of eclipse, the Android SDK, and git, as well as git-bash, eclipse, and the Android SDK properly installed and configured on your computer.

+###### Step 1

+Start up git-bash and then browse to the root of your `C:\` drive:

+    cd c:

+###### Step 2

+Create a directory called: `airbop-test`

+    $ mkdir airbop-test

+###### Step 4

+Move into that directory and clone the air-bop-client repository:

+    $ cd airbop-test
+    $ git clone git@github.com:indigorose/airbop-client.git

+###### Step 5

+Start up eclipse and select the following as your Workspace Directory

+    C:\airbop-test\

+###### Step 6

+Click on the Workbench button to bypass the Welcome dialog.
+Select `File > Import` from the menu.
+On the `Import` dialog, select `Android > Existing Android Code Into Workspace`.

+###### Step 7

+For the root directory choose `C:\airbop-test\airbop-client\airbop-client-sample`.
+Ensure that the `airbop-client-sample` is selected in the `Projects` area and the click the `Finish` button.

+###### Step 8

+Add your Google API Project ID and AirBop App Key to the CommonUtilities.java file.
+You will be setting the PRROJECT_ID, AIRBOP_APP_KEY, and AIRBOP_APP_SECRET static string values by replacing the dummy value <<REPLACE_ME>> with the correct Id, key, and secret values.

+###### Step 9

+Before running the sample you will need to plug in an Android device in order properly test the sample.
+If you need to test on an emulator be sure to test one that has the Google API's properly installed.
+You will also have to update the target in the `project.properties` to:

+    # Project target.
+    target=Google Inc.:Google APIs:13

+###### Step 10
+Once your device has been connected or your target has been updated, you can proceed.
+From the menu select `Run > Run`.
+This will bring up the `Run As` dialog.
+Select `Android Application` and then press the `OK` button.

 ## What’s Included in the AirBop Sample Project

 Below is a brief summary of the java files included in AirBop’s sample project: